 6 Ways for Home Improvement Contractors to Increase Leads

 Remodeling your business strategy so you can generate solid leads is smart.
-Here are six powerful ways to balance traditional and new opportunities to boost your book of business and close more sales:
+Here are six powerful ways to balance traditional and new opportunities for contractors to increase leads:

 1. Offer a Choice of Payment Options